18F/pa11y-lambda-cluster/README.md

 docker-compose run web node index.js
 ```

+The results of each scan will appear in the `app/results` folder (contents are .gitignored).
+Each file will be named `{domain}.json` and contain the JSON output from the pa11y scan.

 ### Settings

 At some point this will all be much easier to configure, but by modifying `app/index.js` you can alter the following: